PyDotAll/G-Phish/README.md

 - Still fixing checkbox that's triggering the malfunction
 ## Installation
 ### Webdriver Manager Aver The Regular
 Please update your venv to 3.11 to avoid any further issues.
-If you don't have v3.11 yet, I highly encourage you to create a new one suitable by installing the necessary python version for it.
+If you don't have v3.11 yet, I highly encourage you to create one by installing the necessary python version for it.
 This would help the execution of the code more robust.

 Please make sure to pip install a webdriver manager in your venv to automatically manage drivers for different browsers.
 This ensures the compatibility of the Selenium web driver, making the executable file size larger than usual.
-In Windows, the file is automatically stored at _C:\Users\Username\.wdm_ directory.
+In Windows, the file is automatically stored at _"C:\Users\Username\.wdm"_ directory.
 ```cmd
 (venv_name) C:\Users\Username\python_project_file>pip install webdriver-manager
 ```